PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Factors that may lead to elevated TSH whilst on levothyroxine treatment

-• Under-dosed with thyroxine
+• Under-dosed with levothyroxine

 • Incorrect drug administration